The Singularity is in our past

 On the other hand, a knight or noble might spend half of his income on servants, and much of the rest on handmade luxury goods, things that were relatively cheap then and expensive today.
 For that bundle of goods, a pound might buy $3,000 dollars worth of goods today.

-Another post about the singularity: One Hundred Interesting Mathematical Calculations: Number 16: How Rich Is Fitzwilliam Darcy?, 13 November 2003 — The comments are esp fine!
+Another post about the comparison of past costs with ours today: One Hundred Interesting Mathematical Calculations: Number 16: How Rich Is Fitzwilliam Darcy?, 13 November 2003 — The comments are esp fine!
 More comments on this are at this follow-up post.

 Posts about the singularity: